San Domenico, Bologna: Convent and library (Biblioteca di San Domenico)

 The square-shaped convent next door is also worth visiting for its cloisters (14th, 15th and 16th centuries) with various tombstones and memorial tablets in its walls.
-The convent was confiscated by the state in 1866 and served as a miitary hospital during WWII.
+The convent was confiscated by the state in 1866 and served as a military hospital during WWII.
 The gradual recovery of the premises made it possible to transfer young religious who were preparing for religious life to the convent of S. Domenico, which in 1962 was aggregated to the Theological Faculty of the Pontifical University of St. Thomas Aquinas.

 The chapter room displays a precious fresco of Saint Dominic from the 14th century.
 It is the oldest known image of the saint.
 On the ground floor of the old dormitory is St Dominic’s cell, so called because it is an original cell from his time and possibly the cell (or a similarly one) where he died.
 Some original letters of introduction and his canonization bull of 9 July 1234 are here on display.
 At the front of the library is a fresco Madonna with benedictory Child (by an unknown artist).

 The three-aisled Renaissance library, the Biblioteca of San Domenico, planned like a basilica and built by Gaspare Nadi, dates back to 1469 and contains many precious books.
 Part of the library complex is now the seat of the faculty of philosophy and theology, run by the Dominicans.
-Another part is used as a conference room with a wooden-paneled coffer ceiling.
+Another part is used as a conference room with a wooden-paneled coffered ceiling.
 At its end hangs the Baroque painting Ecstasy of St. Thomas Aquinas by Marcantonio Franceschini.